djtoler/URL-Shortener-Deployment2/ExtractZipFromJenkins.md

 # How to Extract The New Application Zip File From Your Jenkins Output & Use It In Your AWS Beanstalk Deployment

 ## Setting up Git and Pushing Our Application Zip File to GitHub from Our EC2
 #### *WHY: We will use GitHub as the medium to transfer our application file.
-Although there are more efficent ways to send our application files from our EC2 to our local machine, GitHub is a simpler way for us to get our files to and from where we want them without running into networking and port configuration issues on a machine we didnt configure ourselves*
+Although there are more efficent ways to send our application files from our EC2 to our local machine, GitHub is a simpler way for us to get our files to and from where we want them without running into networking and port configuration issues on a machine we didnt configure ourselves.*

 1. **Check Git Version**: This will let you know if Git is installed and its version.
 If its not installed, install it.
     ```bash